Can water leak up through a basement floor?

 Who do you call if your basement is leaking?

-If you have a leak due to water pressure from outside like we discussed in this article, you will need to contact a waterproofer / waterproofing contractor.
+If you have a leak due to water pressure from outside, you will need to contact a waterproofer/waterproofing contractor, as we discussed in this article.

 Final thoughts on water coming through a basement floor